fkarg/fkarg.github.io/_posts/2020-03-01-articles-read-last-month-february.md

 Russian scientists accidentally create universal all-purpose computer vision algorithm - Science & Space - TASS https://tass.com/science/1119225

+TODO: read again & comment

+---
 Why developers like to code at night | Opensource.com https://opensource.com/article/20/2/why-developers-code-night

+How the 'myth' of coding at night started to emerge, and why it still might have some benefits today

+---

 What they don’t say about Pair Programming - Level Up Coding https://levelup.gitconnected.com/what-they-dont-say-about-pair-programming-5a63d32d562a